respawn-app/FlowMVI/docs/android.md

 resubscribe to events.
 The lifecycle state is customizable.

 ?> Compose plays well with MVI style because state changes will trigger recompositions.
 Just mutate your state, and the UI will update to reflect changes.
-Also, the `IntentReceiver` is `@Stable`, so you can safely send intents from anywhere without awkward method references and unstable lambdas.

 * Use the lambda parameter of `subscribe` to subscribe to `MVIActions`.
   Those will be processed as they arrive and the `consume` lambda